-The Group's principal financial liabilities comprise of accounts payable and accruals and term loans.
+The Group's principal financial liabilities comprise of accounts payable, other liabilities and term loans.
 The main purpose of these financial liabilities is to finance the Group's operations.
-The Group's principal financial assets include employees' receivable - home ownership scheme, receivables, murabaha term deposits with banks and cash and cash equivalents.
+The Group's principal financial assets include investment in equity accounted investees, employees' receivable - home ownership scheme, receivables, murabaha term deposits with banks and cash and cash equivalents.